On this page:

 Choose a Campus

 - You may choose to receive alerts for the Dayton Campus, Lake Campus, or both.
 If you travel between campuses, it is recommended that you select both campuses.

 My Account Overview

-When you click the Save and Continue button on the WINGS Express, Wright State Alert! – Emergency Notification page, a new page will open.
+When you click the Save and Continue button on the WINGS Express, Wright State Alert!—Emergency Notification page, a new page will open.
 You can manage all of your contact information on this website except for your official @wright.edu email address and password.
 Hover over buttons to edit or add.
 You can add phone numbers and emails for other people, including family members, emergency contacts, and others.

 What is Wright State Alert?